Silk Spectre: Sally Jupiter

 The first Silk Spectre was a frizzy-haired, redheaded former waitress and burlesque dancer Sally Jupiter (her real last name was Juspeczyk, which she changed to hide her Polish ancestry).
 She assumed the identity of Silk Spectre sometime around 1938 at age 18, in order to advance her modeling career.
 She became a sex symbol by whom criminals didn't mind being caught (or so went her press).
 She was an action heroine version of a pin-up girl and, even in her old age, she was proud of her sex symbol status, apparently enjoying male attention, as indicated by her reaction to lurid fan letters and her enjoyment of a Tijuana bible based on her (much to her daughter's disapproval).

 She was soon invited by Captain Metropolis to join The Minutemen, a group of costumed heroes.
-On October 2, 1940, after a meeting of the Minutemen, Edward Blake, alias The Comedian tried to rape her.
+On October 2, 1940, after a meeting of the Minutemen, Edward "Eddie" Blake, alias The Comedian tried to rape her.
 He was thwarted in his attempt by fellow Minuteman Hooded Justice, who gave him a vicious beating.
 The event would have a profound impact on Sally's life.
 Her agent, Laurence Schexnayder, persuaded her not to press charges against the Comedian for fear of damaging the group's image.
 More celebrity than vigilante, Silk Spectre provided a cover for Hooded Justice's homosexuality by being his glamorous girlfriend.
 In an interview, she admitted that she didn't really like The Silhouette, a.k.a.
 Ursula Zandt, who had often pestered her about her Polish heritage, but later expressed regret that she was expelled from the group simply because she was a lesbian, especially since there were men on the team who were gay (though she did not identify them).
-In 1947, Sally retired from crime-fighting and married her agent, Laurence Schexnayder, while keeping in touch with Hollis Mason (The Nite Owl) and Nelson Gardner (Captain Metropolis).
+In 1947, Sally retired from crime-fighting and married her agent, Laurence Schexnayder, while keeping in touch with Hollis Mason (Nite Owl) and Nelson Gardner (Captain Metropolis).
 In 1949, she gave birth to daughter Lauriel Jane Juspeczyk, commonly known as Laurie.
 It was known to both parents that Laurie was not Laurence's child, but The Comedian's, from a sexual encounter years after the assault, and this caused conflict in the family, leading the couple to divorce in 1956.
 While not explicitly stated, it is implied that Sally's second sexual encounter with The Comedian was consensual, and that, despite his earlier attack on her, she did have feelings for him.

 In the pages of Doomsday Clock, it was revealed that Ozymandias spoke at her funeral.
 While in an asylum, Reggie Long was taught some of Sally's moves by fellow inmate Mothman where they both heard of her death.